Creamy Low Fat Mushroom Soup easy to make and delicious to eat.

 If you have enjoyed this Roasted Garlic Butternut Squash Soup here are some other delicious soup recipes:

 Thank you for taking time to leave a comment.
-I really enjoy reading them and hearing about your baking/cooking adventures.
+Especially as I really enjoy reading them and hearing about your baking/cooking adventures.
 Likewise it’s been fantastic to see so many of you posting your makes and bakes on Twitter and Instagram.
-If you tag me in I’ll be sure to retweet or give you a shoutout.
+Finally, if you tag me in I’ll be sure to retweet or give you a shoutout.

 Wherever you are and whatever you are making I wish you all the very best and hope that you know you are loved and treasured – see Important Stuff.